Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 git push origin master
 ```

-where master is the master of the branch of the current working repository.
+where master is the master branch of the current working repository.
 (Branches , forks and pull requests will be dealt in a separate follow-up post).

 ## Final Countdown